Lxp2014/WDnCNN/README.md

 FFDNet                     |  Ours

 ### Real-world Denoising Benchmark
-1000 cropped real-world noisy images from Darmstadt Noise Dataset. coming soon
+1000 cropped real-world noisy images from Darmstadt Noise Dataset.
+You can find this benchmark at [DND](https://noise.visinf.tu-darmstadt.de/).
+For denoising the real-world noisy images in DND, we further fine tune our model on PolyU-Real-World-Noisy-Images-Dataset [PRWNID](https://github.com/csjunxu/PolyU-Real-World-Noisy-Images-Dataset).

+(result coming soon)

 ## Citation
     @INPROCEEDINGS{WDNCNN